zbenmo/yapy3c/docs/part_IV.md

 Is second childishness and mere oblivion,
 Sans teeth, sans eyes, sans taste, sans everything.
 """

+*All the Worlds a Stage* by *William Shakespeare*  (at least this is what, the website where I found it, claims).

 For example, a start of a solution can be: